 I’ve dealt with more than my share of slow internet connection.
 You may have as well.
 Maybe you are even on such a connection right now.
 If so, I feel honored you’ve given a great deal of time to load this page.

-Slow internet speeds are encountered mostly while traveling for work or pleasure.
+Slow internet connection is encountered mostly while traveling for work or pleasure.
 Maybe you’re in a developing nation.
 Or maybe you’re just in the middle of nowhere.
 Whatever the case, here’s how to optimize what internet speed you have:

 Use Multiple Tabs and Windows